 Although the length of this program seems long and extensive, the benefits are worth your energy.
 Participating in programs that use proven and effective methods for treating addiction will solidify your understanding of addiction and help you learn the coping mechanisms you need to sustain sobriety.

 After an inpatient or residential program, you will be encouraged to attend an outpatient facility.
 This program is less intense as an inpatient program; however, you will still have access to the same benefits.
-Outpatient programs can last up to six weeks and help you transition into society after years of drug addiction.
+Outpatient programs can last anywhere from 6 weeks to 6 months and help you transition into society after years of drug addiction.

-Also, outpatient programs give you a safe environment to unload your issues in and discuss the solutions with peers and professionals.
+Also, outpatient programs give you a safe environment to process your issues and discuss the solutions with peers and professionals.

 For a majority of those in recovery, the use of Suboxone should only be temporary.
 Suboxone will be eventually tapered to achieve total sobriety, and this process should be done in a slow and measured way.
 It must accommodate the individual’s experience and ensure their stability.”

 When Suboxone becomes the subject of addiction, and use of the medicine is no longer servicing the individual positively, it becomes crucial to create a new path to recovery that does not include opioid medications.
 It will require the guidance of substance abuse professionals.